Broodje-unox/py_doom/README.md

-# DOOM clone with raycasting
+# DOOM clone with raycasting using Wolfensteins engine.

 Doom game in a pseudo 3D world.